momentohq/public-dev-docs/docs/topics/patterns/token_id_webhook.md

 ---
 sidebar_position: 6
-title: Leverage Momento Topics, webhooks, and disposable tokens in your event-driven architectures
+title: Leverage Momento Topics, webhooks, and tokens in your event-driven architectures
 sidebar_label: Identifying unique resources
-description: Learn best practices around using Momento Topics, webhooks, and disposable tokens to process unique resources in your event-driven architectures.
+description: Learn best practices around using Momento Topics, webhooks, and tokens to process unique resources in your event-driven architectures.
 keywords:
  - topics
  - webhooks